 Through citizenship promotion, voter registration, and turnout, PICC works to build immigrant electoral power and to address barriers to the civic participation of underrepresented immigrant communities.
-PICC coordinates with legal service providers, community groups and nonprofits, to provide outreach, education and access to legal services to underserved immigrant communities.

-New Americans, which includes naturalized U.S. citizens or children of immigrants born after 1965, are a growing voting block in the United States.
+New Americans, which include naturalized U.S. citizens or children of immigrants born after 1965, are a growing voting block in the United States.
 Nationwide there are 11.7 million New American voters1.
 In Pennsylvania, more than 300,000 New Americans are registered to vote2, which can make a big difference in an electoral swing state like ours!

 “Voting is a powerful process, which I learned when my first vote brought forth a new president.
 I learned how to use the voting machines at PICC’s forum in Allentown in the fall and am honored to help others to register and learn about voting.”
 Yeka Kilikpo, originally from Liberia, who registered to vote with the help of PICC following his citizenship ceremony in 2008.

 In addition to voter registration assistance, we provide education about voting rights, identification requirements, and language assistance through annual phone banks and informational mailings.
 All of our work is non-partisan.